 This was treated with scorn in the Mexican media.
 How can you compare rocks with firearms?

 As for the previous case of the 42-year old Anastasio Hernandez, according to Sara Carter in the San Francisco Examiner:

 "On May 28, Anastasio Hernandez Rojas, 42, died at the San Ysidro, Calif., border crossing after first being tasered by U.S. Border Patrol agents.
 The man was later found to be intoxicated with methamphetamine and to have suffered from hypertension that contributed to a heart attack.
 American officials said Hernandez Rojas fought with agents who were trying to return him to Mexico."
 [U.S.- Mexican Border Security Continues to Deteriorate, Officials Say, June 15, 2010]These deaths are indeed tragedies.
 But the Mexican government and Open Borders activists publicize these tragic incidents for a reason: They want to intimidate the Border Patrol and delegitimize our right to control the border.

 The Border Patrol has a difficult job.
 Certainly, its agents should be held to a high standard and disciplined if they violate it.

 But if the Mexican government really wanted to stop border deaths, it would tell its own citizens to stop crossing the border illegally.
-After all, such crossings not only violate U.S. law, they are also in violation of Mexican law—as I`ve documented here
+After all, such crossings not only violate U.S. law, they are also in violation of Mexican law—as I`ve documented here.

 "Enough is enough.
 The Mexican government demanding a full investigation and pretending they have no control or responsibility over what happened is unbelievable.
 They openly encourage people to cross.
 Nobody shows up to stop the rock throwers, smugglers on their side.
 It`s a terrible thing that they are allowing criminals to gather on their side of the border to assault our agents."As if on cue, just a few days after Sergio`s death, U.S. and Mexican congressmembers gathered for the annual U.S. Mexico Interparliamentary Group.
 I`ve reported on this annual get-together before, here and here.
 This year`s "interparliamentary", number 49, was held in Campeche, Mexico.

 Of course, the death of Sergio the teenaged smuggler was high on the agenda.
-Even the U.S. delegation got into the act, producing this statement
+Even the U.S. delegation got into the act, producing this statement:

 "The U.S. delegation to the 49th U.S.-Mexico Inter-Parliamentary Group expresses its profound condolences for the tragic deaths of Anastasio Hernandez Rojas and Sergio Adrian Hernandez in the recent incidents along our shared border.
 Investigations are currently ongoing into these matters, and we must not pre-judge their outcome.
 These incidents, like many before along our border, underscore the need for the U.S. and Mexico to continue to cooperate, to see that the full story comes to light, justice is served, and that safeguards are put in place to help avoid such tragedies in the future."Excuse me, but how can the U.S. and Mexico cooperate on border security when Mexico doesn`t want us to have any border security?